Hub-OS/documentation-website/docs/02-server/02-areas.md

 - Tile Objects only
 - Visible in map
-- Players will be transferred to a different server if colliding with the warp
+- Players will be transferred to a different server after colliding with the warp
 - Custom properties:
   - Address: string
   - Data: string